lanl/BEE/docs/sphinx/examples.rst

 CLAMR build workflow
 --------------------
-The workflow is in **examples/clamr-ffmpeg-build.tgz**.
-You may want to explore the cwl files in **examples/clamr-ffmpeg-build** to understand the workflow specification for the example.
+The workflow is in **examples/clamr-ffmpeg-build**.
+You may want to explore the cwl files to understand the workflow specification for the example.
 Below is the clamr-step with the DockerRequirement in hints that specifies to build a container from a dockerfile using Charliecloud (the container runtime specified in the configuration file).

 CWL for clamr step in examples/clamr-ffmpeg-build/clamr_wf.cwl